f3-factory/F3com-data/base/main.md

 #### Caching properties

-If the `$ttl` parameter is >= 0, and the [framework cache engine](cache) is enabled, the specified variable will be cached for `$ttl` seconds or for an infinite time if `$ttl` is 0.
-Already cached vars will be updated and get the new expiration `$ttl`.
+If the `$ttl` parameter is > 0, and the [framework cache engine](cache) is enabled, the specified variable will be cached for `$ttl` seconds.
+Already cached vars will be updated by reusing the old expiration time.

-If the key was already cached before and `$ttl` is 0, then the key value will also be updated in cache, by reusing the old expiration time.
+If you need to cache vars for an infinite time, check the [Cache->set](cache#set) method.

 You can cache strings, arrays and all other types - even complete objects. `get()` will load them automatically from the cache.